ad-si/TaskLite/docs-source/web_based_guis/web_app.md

 ## Dashboard

-A simple way to create a dashboard with multiple views is to create a HTML file with multiple iframes that load the different views.
+A simple way to create a dashboard with multiple views is to create an HTML file with multiple iframes that load the different views.

 ```html
 <!DOCTYPE html>